-- The counter should have the following input pins: - o clk, clr_n, ld_n, enable, data0-7 (8 separate pins) - The counter should have the following output pins: - o output0-7 (8 separate pins), rco (ripple-carry output) - Make sure to use these exact names, or the provided testbench won't work. - To create the counter, you are to use two 74163 counters (from the "others/maxplus2" library) and the appropriate input and output connectors. - Just as the 74163, the 8-bit counter has a ripple-carry output (RCO). - IMPORTANT: When creating the Quartus project, make sure to use the following options: - On the Family & Device Settings screen, select Cyclone III, Package FBGA, Pin count 484, Speed grade 6.
-Select EP3C16F484C6N for the device. - On the EDA Tools Settings screen, under "simulation", select ModelSim-Altera as the simulator and choose VHDL as the format.
+- The counter should have the following input pins: - o clk, clr\n, ld\n, enable, data0-7 (8 separate pins) - The counter should have the following output pins: - o output0-7 (8 separate pins), rco (ripple-carry output) - Make sure to use these exact names, or the provided testbench won't work. - To create the counter, you are to use two 74163 counters (from the "others/maxplus2" library) and the appropriate input and output connectors. - Just as the 74163, the 8-bit counter has a ripple-carry output (RCO). - IMPORTANT: When creating the Quartus project, make sure to use the following options: - On the Family & Device Settings screen, select Cyclone III, Package FBGA, Pin count 484, Speed grade 6.
+Select EP3C16F484C6N for the device.
+(UPDATE: The trailing N may not show up in your version of Quartus)